Risk and opportunity management system

 Risk management is based on the principle of completeness.
 This means that at the level of the individual entities, all identified risks enter the risk management process.
 The internal control system (ICS) is responsible for the monitoring of general uncertainties without any clear indication of a possible effect on earnings.

-The scope of consolidation for risk and opportunity management corresponds to the scope of consolidation of the consolidated financial statements and goes beyond that if necessary.
-The risks and opportunities of the divisions and operating units, important associated companies, joint ventures, joint operations and the corporate departments are included.
+The scope of consolidation for risk and opportunity management corresponds to the scope of the consolidated financial statements and goes beyond that if necessary.
+The risks and opportunities of the segments and operating units, important associated companies, joint ventures, joint operations and the corporate departments are included.

-The tasks of the employees responsible for risk and opportunity management include, besides the identification and assessment of risks and opportunities, the definition of measures and the initiation of such measures, if necessary.
-The objective of such measures is to avoid, reduce or transfer risks.
-The utilization or enhancement of an opportunity, and its partial or full implementation, also require measures to be taken.
+Furthermore, the employees responsible for risk management include have the task of defining measures and if necessary, initiating such measures to avoid, reduce or protect the Group against risks.
+Within the context of opportunity management, measures are to be taken with which opportunities can be seized, improved and (fully or partially) realized.
 The cost-effectiveness of a measure is assessed before its implementation.
-The possible impact and probability of occurrence of all identified risks and opportunities of the individual entities and the related measures that have been initiated are continually monitored.
-The management activities take place at the level of the divisions based on individual risks and opportunities.
+The feasible impact and probability of occurrence of all risks and opportunities of the individual entities and the related measures that have been initiated are continually monitored.
+The management activities take place at the level of the segments based on individual risks and opportunities.
+As the parent company of the Daimler Group,

 - the Group’s uniform financial reporting, valuation and accounting guidelines are continually updated and regularly taught and adhered to;